isabella232/mobile-services.pt-BR/help/ios/overview.md

 >[!IMPORTANT]
 >
->The Adobe Analytics Mobile Marketing Add-on SKU is required to enable Mobile Services access to mobile acquisition, deep linking, geolocation, and mobile messaging capabilities.
+>O Adobe Analytics Mobile Marketing Add-on SKU é necessário para permitir o acesso aos recursos de aquisição móvel, deep linking, geolocalização e mensagens móveis do Mobile Services.
 For more information, contact your Adobe CSM.

 >[!IMPORTANT]
 >
->The iOS SDK 4.x for Experience Cloud Solutions is now supports [iOS 13 and Xcode 11][https://developer.apple.com/ios/].
+>The iOS SDK 4.x for Experience Cloud Solutions is now supports [iOS 13 and Xcode 11](https://developer.apple.com/ios/).
 To ensure seamless compatibility, use the latest versions of the 4.x iOS SDKs.
 For more information about the latest version, see the [release notes](/help/ios/rel-notes.md).

 ## Nova versão do SDK da Adobe Experience Cloud